patternfly/patternfly-react/packages/react-core/src/components/DataList/examples/DataList.md

 Draggable data lists used to have their own HTML5-based API for drag and drop, which wasn't able to fulfill requirements such as custom styling on items being dragged.
 So we wrote generic `DragDrop`, `Draggable`, and `Droppable` components for this purpose.
 Use those new components instead of the deprecated (and buggy!)
 HTML5-based API.

+Note: Keyboard accessibility and screen reader accessibility for the `DragDrop` component are still in development.
 ```js isBeta
 import React from 'react';
 import {